Masonite International: 2014 — Present: global expansion and innovation

 Nearly a decade later, Masonite has grown into a global company with operations in eight countries serving customers across 64 countries.
 Headquartered in Tampa, Florida, Masonite employs more than 10,000 people worldwide, and is the only door manufacturer to serve both the residential and architectural markets.

 Today, many of Masonite’s interior and exterior doors are conceptualized at the Masonite Innovation Center (MIC) located in West Chicago, Illinois.
 The MIC, which is home to a number of innovative testing and research labs, is the largest known private research and development center in the world focused on door technology.
 The facility’s goal is to give Masonite an industry edge by developing environmentally friendly door solutions that help reduce energy consumption by providing insulating properties, ensure the safety and security of buildings through fire and storms and contribute to third-party sustainable building certifications.

+In December 2023, Masonite International planned an acquisition of PGT Innovations, a manufacturer and supplier of windows and doors, for $3 billion.
+However in January 2024 this agreement was terminated.